Making the NBA Finals a long time coming for Giannis, Bucks

 They’ve had enough failures, they can’t afford another one, regardless of the circumstances.

-“You know, certainly, anytime you lose, you got to do you got to be honest with yourself,” Budenholzer said.
+“You know, certainly, anytime you lose, you got to be honest with yourself,” Budenholzer said.
 “You got to look, you got to reflect, and try and get better.”

 As was the case in Game 3, Middleton saw a game for the taking in the third quarter.
 Two tired teams sparring around, doing too much feeling each other out for squads who’d been engaged in a slow dance for the last two weeks.